This page contains detailed information on the profile and career of Fernando Llorente, Juventus forward

-For the Spanish national team, his excellent performance in the 2005 FIFA World Youth Championships - he finished as the tournament’s second highest scorer behind Lionel Messi - showed the promise that he has gone on to fulfill.
-He played an important role in their imperious victory in the 2010 World Cup-winning side in South Africa.
+For the Spanish national team, his excellent performance in the 2005 FIFA World Youth Championships - he finished as the tournament’s second highest scorer behind Lionel Messi - showed the promise that he has gone on to fulfill, forming part of the 2010 World Cup-winning side in South Africa.

 His maiden campaign in Turin saw him form a prolific partnership with Carlos Tevez, weighing in with 16 goals in 34 league appearances as the Bianconeri cruised to a third consecutive title triumph.